i-D's music class of 2017: sälen | read | i-D

 Simon: I used to clean a hotel in Bournemouth and it was so dull.
 I had to Brasso doorknobs for fucking hours.

-Paul: I worked in a call center for a month up in Highgate and it was the worst.
+Paul: I worked in a call centre for a month up in Highgate and it was the worst.
 We were selling really sturdy bin bags to people.

 Ellie: When I first moved to London I worked in an ice cream factory for a month which was really hard work but at the end of each day you were allowed to take a huge tub of ice cream home with you.